-Funding for the airport capital improvement program (CIP) includes reserves generated by the Airport, airport improvement program (AIP) grants from the Federal Aviation Administration (FAA), passenger facility charges (PFC), customer facility charges (CFC), future Airport bonds and Airport funds.
+Funding for the airport capital improvement program (CIP) includes reserves generated by the Airport, airport improvement program (AIP) grants from the Federal Aviation Administration (FAA), passenger facility charges (PFC), customer facility charges (CFC), future Airport bonds, and Airport funds.

 Construction commenced in FY 2014 on the TRP, a \$2.2 billion capital improvement program to build new facilities to replace aging facilities, mitigate seismic risks, and prepare for future growth.
-The existing facilities were built to accommodate 10 million passengers annually, but in FY 2018, the Airport served over twice the number of passengers the facilities were originally designed to handle.
+The existing facilities were built to accommodate 10 million passengers annually, but in FY 2019, the Airport served over 26 million passengers which is more than double the number of passengers the facilities were originally designed to handle.